jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

     c.
 Replace :code:`TEMPLATE_PATH_TENSOR_OUTPUT_0` with :code:`output.npy`.

-5. Use the ML SDK Scenario Runner to run the scenario:
+5. To run the scenario, use the ML SDK Scenario Runner:

 .. code-block:: bash

     scenario-runner --scenario scenario.json

-6. Run the following code to convert the result into a  :code:`.jpg`  image:
+6. To convert the result into a  :code:`.jpg`  image, run the following code:

 .. literalinclude:: assets/save_npy_to_image.py
     :language: python